github/docs/content/actions/hosting-your-own-runners/about-self-hosted-runners.md

 {% data reusables.github-actions.usage-api-requests %}
 - **Job matrix** - {% data reusables.github-actions.usage-matrix-limits %}

-### Supported operating systems for self-hosted runners
+### Supported architectures and operating systems for self-hosted runners

 The following operating systems are supported for the self-hosted runner application.